 Access to Treatment

 High-risk neuroblastoma has a high chance of relapse; and relapsed neuroblastoma has low survival rates.
-There is no standard relapse protocol for relapsed neuroblastoma, which means clinical trials are often the only hope for many children.
 Where families wish to access a clinical trial abroad for their child, in the hope of helping them beat cancer, we support families to run public fundraising campaigns so that they can raise the costs of the treatment, as well as the associated costs of travelling abroad to access it.

 As well as supporting individual children to access treatment abroad, we work hard to improve treatments and increase options here in the UK for children, for example, by challenging the National Institute for Health and Care Excellence to ensure children’s access to life-saving drugs isn’t hindered.